 – San Rafael’s Festival (throughout October) has sport, food and celebration throughout the month and an extra special day of celebration on the 24th for the town’s patron saint, Rafael.

 – The Fira D’Alcudia (first weekend in October) sees a celebration of all things Mallorcan, a festival with processions, music and pageantry that highlights everything that makes life on the island so captivating.

-– The Procession of the Blessed (third week of October) is one of Mallorca’s most popular events.
+– The Procession of the Blessed (third weekend of October) is one of Mallorca’s most popular events.
 It starts off as a rather devout affair, but there’s dancing and processions before long so you can let your hair down!